iaacornus/michi/README.md

-# cornusbot
+# Michi

-The main purpose of this bot is for benefit of the author, yaacornus/iaacornus, but it can still be used and serve with significant help particular for Science servers.
+Mainly for Science servers.
 It is composed of various functions that would be beneficial for members.

 # Functions